1. What is secondary breast cancer in the lung?

-Your specialist may talk with you about a clinical trial, or if you are interested in taking part in clinical research you can ask them if you are eligible for a clinical trial.
-Find out more about clinical trials.
+Many breast cancer trials look at new treatments or different ways of giving existing treatments, such as surgical techniques, chemotherapy, targeted therapies or radiotherapy.
+Your specialist may talk with you about a clinical trial, or if you’re interested in taking part in research you can ask them if there are any clinical trials you’re eligible to enter.

 Palliative and supportive care focuses on symptom control and support.
 It’s an extremely important part of the care and treatment for many people with secondary breast cancer and can significantly improve quality of life for them and their families.

-Palliative care is usually associated with end-of-life treatment.
-However, people value having it at any stage of their illness, alongside their medical treatment, to help prevent and relieve symptoms such as pain or fatigue.
+People often associate palliative care with end-of-life treatment.
+However, many people value having it at any stage of their illness, alongside their medical treatment, to help prevent and relieve symptoms such as pain or fatigue.
 It can also help with the emotional, social and spiritual effects of secondary breast cancer.

-You can be referred by your specialist team, GP or breast care nurse depending on your situation.
+The palliative and supportive care teams are based in hospitals, hospices and the community.
+You can be referred by your treatment team, GP or breast care nurse depending on your situation.

 One of the more common symptoms of secondary breast cancer in the lung is breathlessness.
 The medical term for this is dyspnoea.